falkr/iik-edu/pages/timeplan.md

 * **Deadline:**
     - June and November for courses to be given in the autumn and in the spring, respectively.
 The actual dates depend on the deadlines set by the central administration.
 * **System:**
-    - [TP:course](https://tp.educloud.no/ntnu/timeplan/emner.php?lang=en) and [TP:staff](https://tp.educloud.no/ntnu/timeplan/timeplan.php?type=staff&lang=en)(select the relevant semester in the drop-down menu on the right and search for the course by course code.)
+    - [TP:course](https://tp.educloud.no/ntnu/timeplan/emner.php?lang=en) (select the relevant semester in the drop-down menu on the right and search for the course by course code.) and [TP:staff](https://tp.educloud.no/ntnu/timeplan/timeplan.php?type=staff&lang=en) (select the relevant semester in the drop-down menu on the right.)

 ## Contact